Monitor Resolution and Pixel Density: A Comprehensive Guide

 What is the difference between HD and Full HD?

-Are high-resolution monitors better for multitasking?
+Are high-resolution monitors suitable for multitasking?

 Can pixel density affect gaming performance?